Perspective | After disappearing in Boston, the Wizards need to rekindle their magic against Indiana

 We unite around winners, especially ones that win three Super Bowls or a Stanley Cup or World Series.
 But we also wait.
-For decades, ever since the glory 1970s, we wait for the Return, while telling younger generations that the Wizards, nee Bullets, don’t always disappoint us.
+For decades, ever since the glory 1970s, we wait for the Return, while telling younger generations that the Wizards, née Bullets, don’t always disappoint us.

-That is why, on Thursday night when the Wizards play Indiana for the eighth seed in the Eastern Conference, an unreasonably large number of DMV folks will hope for a representative showing, worthy of their play over the past six weeks, despite Tuesday’s AWOL loss in Boston with the seventh seed at stake.
+That is why, on Thursday night when the Wizards play Indiana for the eighth seed in the Eastern Conference, an unreasonably large number of DMV folks will hope for a representative showing, worthy of the team’s play over the past six weeks, despite Tuesday’s AWOL loss in Boston with the seventh seed at stake.

 Just show up, okay?